 Sponsored by the Vermont Humanities Council in partnership with the Vermont Department of Libraries, with funding from the Institute for Museum and Library Services, Partnerships for Literacy and Learning, the Vermont Library Association, and the Vermont School Library Association.
 Register for this free event at An Evening with Angie Thomas Registration.
-You do not need to be a VLA member to attend.
+You do not need to be a VLA member or register for VLA’s conference to attend.

 Thursday, May 27

 11 a.m. – 12 p.m. – “Stamped: Racism, Antiracism and You” Community Read Project

 As members of the Racial Equity Alliance of Lamoille (REAL) schools committee, Emily Nielsen and Amy Olsen will share the format created for using the book “Stamped: Racism, Antiracism, and You” by Ibram X. Kendi and Jason Reynolds as a community read.
 Project details will include touchstones for respectful listening, themes for a close-read format, and connecting an action plan to continue the work.
 “Stamped” is on the American Library Association Office for Intellectual Freedom’s Top 10 Most Challenged Books of 2020, and on the Green Mountain Book Award 2021-22 nominees’ list.